FurryCoders/FALocalRepo/README.md

 `database [<operation> [<param1>=<value1> ... <paramN>=<valueN>]]`

-The `database` command allows to operate on the database.
+The `database` command allows operating on the database.
 Used without an operation command shows the database information, statistics (number of users and submissions and time of last update), and version.

-All search operations are conducted case-insensitively using the SQLite [`like`](https://sqlite.org/lang_expr.html#like) expression which allows for limited pattern matching.
+All search operations are conducted case-insensitively using the SQLite [`like`](https://sqlite.org/lang_expr.html#like) expression which allows for a limited pattern matching.
 For example this expression can be used to search two words together separated by an unknown amount of characters `%cat%mouse%`.
 Fields missing wildcards will only match an exact result, i.e. `cat` will only match a field equal to `cat` tag whereas `%cat%` wil match a field that has contains `cat`.

 All search operations support the extra `order`, `limit`, and `offset` parameters with values in SQLite [`ORDER BY` clause](https://sqlite.org/lang_select.html#the_order_by_clause), [`LIMIT` clause](https://sqlite.org/lang_select.html#the_limit_clause) format, and [`OFFSET` clause](https://sqlite.org/lang_select.html#the_limit_clause).
 The `order` parameter supports all fields of the specific search command.